 “Walk the dog” lures are one of the most effective topwater lures because you have so much control over the action.
 They are typically hard bodied baits that have a long and skinny profile.
-They zig-zag on the retrieve, gliding side to side as the angler jerks their rod tip.
-This action is referred to as “walking the dog.”
+They zigzag during the retrieve, gliding from side to side as the angler jerks their rod tip.
+This side-to-side action is referred to as “walking the dog.”

 In order to get a nice uniform “walking” action you need to time up your jerks.
 You want to hold the rod tip at an angle down toward the water and jerk the line using just the action from your wrist.
 Slowly reel in slack as it works closer back to you.
 The lure will zig-zag left to right with each jerk, mimicking an injured fish.

 It all started with the Zara Spook, by far the most well known walk-the-dog lure.
 Spooks are cigar shaped, hard plastic walkers that have been used by bass anglers for decades.
 They now come in a bunch of different versions of itself, with a variety of features, colors, and sizes.

 Another very popular walker is the Gunfish.
 These are lighter weight and have a more subtle action on the surface.
 They are a great choice for clear water or targeting smallmouth.